 Most symptoms are the same as seasonal flu.
 They can include:

 Like seasonal flu, swine flu can lead to more serious complications, including pneumonia and respiratory failure.
 And it can make conditions like diabetes or asthma worse.
 If you have symptoms like shortness of breath, severe vomiting, abdominal pain, dizziness, or confusion, call your doctor or 911 right away.

 It's hard to tell whether you have swine flu or seasonal flu, because most symptoms are the same.
 People with swine flu may be more likely to feel nauseous and throw up than people who have seasonal flu.
 But a lab test is the only way to know for sure.
 Even a rapid flu test you can get in your doctor's office won't tell you for sure.

 To test for swine flu, your doctor takes a sample from your nose or throat.
 You may not need to be tested.
 The CDC says the people who need to be tested are those in the hospital or those at high risk for getting life-threatening problems from the flu, such as:

 Children under 5 years old

-Children and adolescents (under age 18) who are receiving long-term aspirin therapy and who might be at risk for Reye's syndrome after being infected with swine flu.
+Children and teens (under age 18) who are getting long-term aspirin therapy, and who might be at risk for Reye's syndrome after being infected with swine flu.
 Reye's syndrome is a life-threatening illness linked to aspirin use in children.